mrnoodleguy0192-sudo/Year-8-Technologies-for-Sheldon-College-Arduino-Projects/README.md

 4. This enables the arduino to compile the code in the code box, once you Copy+Paste my code and my setup in real life, you can then press the arrow to compile and automatically run the code.

+THE PROJECTS ARE DONE, Except the door one, but the requirment was met`

 Physical hardware, what to be advised on...
 READ THIS!
 THEY'RE TIPS!